spectrocloud/librarium/packages/docs/content/13-release-notes.md

 # October 23, 2020 - Release 1.5.0

-The 1.5.0 release of the Spectro Cloud platform consists of the following features and enhancements
+The 1.5.0 release of the Spectro Cloud platform consists of the following features and enhancements:

 * On-Premise version of the Spectro Cloud platform for deployment into private VMWare environments.
 * Cloud accounts can now be created at the tenant scope, to allow accounts to be shared across all projects in the tenant.
-* Cross compute cluster deployment of Private Cloud Gateway cluster for high availability purposes.
+* Cross-compute cluster deployment of Private Cloud Gateway clusters for high-availability purposes.
-* SSH Public Key management to easily select the desired keys and share them across kubernetes clusters within a project.
+* SSH Public Key management to easily select the desired keys and share them across Kubernetes clusters within a project.
-* Improvements to cloud settings interface to simplify creation of multiple failure domains during cluster provisioning.
+* Improvements to cloud settings interface to simplify the creation of multiple failure domains during cluster provisioning.

 # September 10, 2020 - Release 1.2.0